Guppy16/idp-L102/README.md

   - Wed 17 14:00 - Final Competition
 - Week 5
   - Mon 22 16:00 - Final Report and Documentation Deadline

 ---
+## Software

+- [x] Build a simulation
+- [x] Add robots
+- [ ] Add controllers to the robot to drive it using arrow keys
+- [ ] Add a colour sensor
+- [ ] Add a distance sensor
+- [ ] Add a GPS sensor

+Extras
+- [ ] Control the robot using a simple grid search algo (without building a map of the env)
+- [ ] Test some extreme cases: e.g. detecting collisions, getting a block from the wall
+- [ ] Build a map of the env by detecting blocks using the distance sensor with GPS
+- [ ] Use an algo (e.g. A* or Dijkstras) to find the best path to search for blocks
+- [ ] Add a servo to the distance sensor to make it rotate to build a more accurate map

+---